 Use the kadmin command.

 denver # /usr/sbin/kadmin -p kws/admin Enter password: xxxxxxxx kadmin:

-Repeat this step for each unique interface on the system that might be used to access NFS data.
+Repeat this step for each unique interface on the host that might be used to access NFS data.
 If a host has multiple interfaces with unique names, each unique name must have its own NFS service principal.

 kadmin: addprinc -randkey nfs/denver.example.com Principal "nfs/denver.example.com" created. kadmin:

 kadmin: ktadd nfs/denver.example.com Entry for principal nfs/denver.example.com with kvno 3, encryption type AES-256 CTS mode with 96-bit SHA-1 HMAC added to keytab WRFILE:/etc/krb5/krb5.keytab.
 Entry for principal nfs/denver.example.com with kvno 3, encryption type AES-128 CTS mode with 96-bit SHA-1 HMAC added to keytab WRFILE:/etc/krb5/krb5.keytab.
-Entry for principal nfs/denver.example.com with kvno 3, encryption type Triple DES cbc mode with HMAC/sha1 added to keytab WRFILE:/etc/krb5/krb5.keytab. kadmin:
+Entry for principal nfs/denver.example.com with kvno 3, encryption type Triple DES cbc mode with HMAC/sha1 added to keytab WRFILE:/etc/krb5/krb5.keytab. kadmin: quit

 For more information, see How to Set Up a Secure NFS Environment With Multiple Kerberos Security Modes.